logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-11-creating-excel-reports-using-tautilities/creating-a-summary-report-in-excel/registering-the-tautilities-library/_index.md

 After registration, a message appears informing you the file has been placed in the Windows Registry.

-**Remember:** For Java applications needing to access the APIs, instead of registering TAUtilities.dll, you must configure your Java project's build path to include the following libraries:
+{{<remember>}} For Java applications needing to access the APIs, instead of registering TAUtilities.dll, you must configure your Java project's build path to include the following libraries:

 -   TAUtilities: TA\_INSTALL\_DIR\\lib\\com.logigear.testarchitect.utilities.jar
 -   Logback Classic module: TA\_INSTALL\_DIR\\lib\\vendor\\logback-classic-1.1.7.jar